corgibytes/freshli-cli/CONTRIBUTING.md

 BDD is a customer-centric process.
 It helps ensure that we're describing the expected behavior of the `freshli` application from the perspective of the human that will be using it.
 Additionally, by taking this approach, we're able to have a hirer degree of confidence that the application behaves the way that we expect it to.

 In this project, we're using the [Gherkin language](https://cucumber.io/docs/gherkin/reference/) to define behavior specifications of the `freshli` executable.
-The behavior specifactions are run as executable programs by [Cucumber](https://cucumber.io/docs/cucumber/) and it's companion [Aruba](https://github.com/cucumber/aruba).
+The behavior specification are run as executable programs by [Cucumber](https://cucumber.io/docs/cucumber/) and it's companion [Aruba](https://github.com/cucumber/aruba).

 Ideally, the addition or change of a Gherkin `.feature` file will be the first commit in a pull request.
 This makes it clear that a behavior-centric and customer-centric approach to developing the functionality has been taken.

 For more information on working with Cucumber, Aruba, and Behavior Driven Development, please take a peek at [_The Cucumber Book, Second Edition_ by Matt Wynne and Aslak Hellesøy, with Steve Tooke](https://pragprog.com/titles/hwcuc2/the-cucumber-book-second-edition/).
-In addition to buying directly from the publishler, [Pragmatic Programmers](https://pragprog.com/), the book is [available via the O'Reilly Learning Library](https://learning.oreilly.com/library/view/the-cucumber-book).
+In addition to buying directly from the publisher, [Pragmatic Programmers](https://pragprog.com/), the book is [available via the O'Reilly Learning Library](https://learning.oreilly.com/library/view/the-cucumber-book).
 Chapter 16 of the book details using Aruba to specify and verify the behavior of a command line application.

 ### Practice Test Driven Design/Development (TDD)